 Reverend Joseph Hermann of the Cathedral was appointed the second priest of St. Francis Xavier chapel in Verboort and arrived in October 1876.
 The new pastor received a donation of six acres of land from Albert Verboort.
 This tract is still the heart of the community.
 A house was built for the pastor and a stable for his horse.

 The community continued to grow as more families arrived and joined the parish.

-By 1917 a new parish house and covenent were nearing completion.
+By 1917 a new parish house and covenant were nearing completion.
 In 1923 a new elementary school was built.
 (This was on the site where the parish center is now located.)
 The former elementary school became a high school.
 The first graduating class in 1937 was two young men who had attended the school for their junior and senior years.

 The building was used until 1938 when a new high school was built.
 The old school was moved back and used as a gym.
 In 1949 the school district built a new gym, which is still used by our elementary students.
-The small school district was disbanded in 1947 and the students absorbed into other schools through district consolidation.
+The small school district was disbanded in 1947 and the students were absorbed into other schools through district consolidation.
 Visitation parish then purchased the buildings.

 At midnight on February 8th, 1941 the community was aroused by the cry of FIRE, FIRE, FIRE.
 The church built in 1887 was a frame building and was soon reduced to ashes.
 Father Jonas saved the Blessed Sacraments and the crucifix above the altar.
 Gone was the beautiful high altar, the stained glass windows, and other church furnishings.
 The beautiful fresco work of the church ceiling done by Swiss artist Philip Staheli was reduced to ashes.

 From 1941 until 1949 church services were held in the Forester hall, which stands just north of the parish grounds.
 In 1948-49 the present church was built.
 It was dedicated in November 1949 by Archbishop Howard.